What to Expect for Your Surgery

 At Rutland Regional we understand that having surgery is never easy.
 That’s why our surgeons and staff work hard to make your surgical experience as comfortable and convenient as possible.
 To help prepare you for your surgery, please watch one of the two videos below.
 One version is for adult patients and the other is for pediatric patients.

 *Please note, these videos are best viewed using the internet browser Google Chrome.
-Alternatively, they can be viewed through Internet Explorer as long as it's the most up-to-date version.*
+Alternatively, they can be viewed through Microsoft Edge but they generally won't load if using Internet Explorer.*

 Your Presurgery Confirmation Call